-View Ted Welton's Obituary on Times-Standard.com and share memories
+View TED WELTON's Obituary on Times-Standard.com and share memories

 Ted gathered more credits at UC Boulder and was admitted to the University of Iowa Medical School, graduation with his doctorate in 1953.
 Specializing in Internal Medicine, he proceeded to Boston for his internship and then San Francisco where he completed his residency.
 In 1958 Ted began his medical career in Eureka, first in offices downtown, then moving to his own office on H Street in November 1960 where he remained until semi-retirement in 2000.

-Later adopted Sharon's two sons from a former marriage, bringing the grand total to seven sons and one daughter.
+Later on Ted met & married his wife Sharon, and they became the parents of a son in 1970.
+In 1974, Ted adopted Shearon's two sons from a former marriage; bring the grand total to seven sons and one daughter.

 In his spare time, Ted enjoyed camping and water-skiing with his family, patiently at the helm of the ski boat.
 He loved books reading and discussing them with family & friends.
 He had a marvelous deep bass voice and performed with the HSU Chorale & California Redwoods Chorale, touring Europe & the British Isles with the latter group.
 Whenever he had the opportunity, he loved to travel and one of his favorite trips was the 2011 North Coast Honor Flight to Washington D.C.